Investing glossary (plain-English guide)

 • Bid-ask spread

-• The gap between the highest buyer price (bid) and lowest seller price (ask).
-A wider spread can mean higher trading cost.
+• The difference between the highest price a buyer is willing to pay and the lowest price a seller is willing to accept.
+A wider spread can mean a higher cost to trade.

 • Bond

-• A loan to a government or company.
-You usually get interest payments and your money back at maturity.
+• A bond is a loan you give to a government or company.
+In return, you usually receive interest and get your money back at maturity, unless the issuer cannot repay.

 • Contract note

-• Your official trade confirmation: what you bought or sold, price, fees, and settlement date.
+• A contract note is your official trade confirmation.
+It shows what you bought or sold, the price, fees, and settlement date.

 • Corporate action